 In accordance with the Accounting Standards AS-21 on Consolidated FinancialStatements read with Accounting Standard AS-23 on Accounting for Investment in Associatesand AS-27 on Financial Reporting on Investment in Joint Ventures the audited ConsolidatedFinancial Statements are provided in the Annual Report.

-Keeping in view of the funds requirement especially for meeting higher working capitalrequirement for set top business and investment in joint venture companies your Board ofDirectors are of the view that the current years profits be ploughed back into theoperations and hence do not recommend any dividend payment for thefinancial year ended 31st March 2015.
-However the Board of Directors of your company isquite confident to deliver growth and enhance shareholders value in the comingyears.
+Keeping in view of the funds requirement especially for meeting higher working capitalrequirement for set top business and investment in joint venture companies your Board ofDirectors are of the view that the current years profits be ploughed back into theoperations and hence do not recommend any dividend payment for the financial year ended31st March 2016.
+However the Board of Directors of your company are quite confident todeliver growth and enhance shareholders value in the coming years.

 4. Corporate Review:

-(i) CATV Division:
+CATV Equipment & Systems Division:

-(ii) Hotel Systems Division:
+Hotel Systems & Services Division:

 5. Projects and Expansion Plans:

 6. Joint Venture Companies:

-Pursuant to the provisions of Section 136 of the Companies Act 2013 the financialstatement of the company consolidated financial statement along with the relevantdocuments are available on the website of the company.
+Pursuant to the provisions of Section 136 of the Companies Act 2013 the financialstatement of the Company consolidated financial statement along with the relevantdocuments are available on the website of the Company.